University of British Columbia - Okanagan, History & Sociology

 |Location:||British Columbia, Canada|

-The Irving K. Barber School of Arts and Sciences (IKBSAS) at the University of British Columbia, Okanagan campus, invites applications for a tenure-track appointment in Environmental Sociology, with specialization in Food, Food Security, and/or Climate Change at the rank of Assistant Professor.
-The position will be held in the Department of History and Sociology and is expected to start on July 1, 2019.
+The Irving K. Barber School of Arts and Sciences (IKBSAS) at the University of British Columbia, Okanagan campus, invites applications for a tenure-track appointment at the rank of Assistant Professor.
+The position will be held in the Department of History and Sociology and is expected to start on July 1, 2020.

-We are seeking candidates with scholarly interest and expertise in environmental sociology, with an additional program of active research in food, food security and/or climate change.
-Candidates must have a PhD in Sociology, a strong record of research productivity, and proven ability to attract external funding.
-They must also demonstrate a commitment to student mentoring and supervision; an established record of excellence in undergraduate teaching and learning; and evidence of, or interest in, effective graduate teaching appropriate to career stage.
+We are seeking candidates with scholarly interest and expertise in the fields of Science and Technology.
+The geographical field is open.
+Candidates must have a PhD in History, a strong record of research productivity, and demonstrated potential to attract external funding.
+They must also demonstrate a commitment to student mentoring and supervision; excellence in undergraduate teaching and learning; and evidence of, or interest in, effective graduate teaching appropriate to career stage.
 They are also expected to show evidence of commitment to equity, diversity, inclusion, and the promotion of a respectful, collegial, and conducive learning and working environment.

-The successful candidate is expected to develop and maintain an active research program that enhances existing expertise in the department, complements established and emerging research strengths within the Faculty, and is well-integrated into the campus' areas of strategic research focus.
-Teaching duties will include environmental sociology as well as appropriate introductory and core courses in Sociology, and new courses in food, food security and/or climate change.
+The successful candidate is expected to develop and maintain an active research program that enhances existing expertise in the department, complements established and emerging research strengths within the Faculty, and is well-integrated into the campus’ areas of strategic research focus.
+Teaching duties will include introductory courses in the history of science and the history of technology, and advanced courses in the candidate’s field of study.
 Service expectations will be commensurate with rank.

-(i) A cover letter outlining qualification for the position and fit with the Sociology program and the IKBSAS;
+(i) A cover letter outlining qualifications for the position and fit with the History program and the IKBSAS;

 (ii) A curriculum vitae;